By Meghan Vivo

 - Giving up on academic success or hopes to attend college

-Typical observations from parents might include, “My child started refusing to get out of bed in the morning, and I knew it was because there were bullies at school,” or, “My teen kept coming home angry, but he would never tell me what was wrong,” says Molly Shriver-Blake, MSW, the program manager at a school for children with Asperger’s.
+Typical observations from parents might include, “My child started refusing to get out of bed in the morning, and I knew it was because of bullies,” or, “My teen kept coming home angry, but would never tell me what was wrong,” says Molly Shriver-Blake, MSW, the program manager at a school for children with autism.

-Frustrated, upset and wanting better for their child, many parents of kids with Asperger’s do their own research about their child’s unique needs and decide to home school.
-But is home school the best answer?
+Frustrated, upset, and wanting better for their child, many parents of children with autism do research about their child’s unique needs and decide to homeschool.
+But is homeschooling the best answer?

-In some cases, home school may be an effective option.
+In some cases, homeschooling may be an effective option.
 At home, parents can protect their child and create a self-paced learning environment, notes Shriver-Blake.
-Specifically, parents can monitor their child’s peer influences, teach to their child’s specific learning needs, create their own academic curriculum and reduce the number of transitions their child must experience on a day-to-day basis.
+Specifically, parents can monitor their child’s peer influences, address their child’s specific learning needs, create their own academic curriculum, and reduce the number of transitions their child must experience on a day-to-day basis.

-But many families find that the responsibility of educating a child with Asperger’s is more complex than they anticipated.
-Children with Asperger’s who are home schooled are sometimes unrealistically sheltered from real-world events and issues, says Shriver-Blake.
-And because their days are filled primarily with parent-child interactions, home-schooled teens may lack independence.
+But many families find the responsibility of educating their child is more complex than anticipated.
+Children with autism who are homeschooled are sometimes unrealistically sheltered from real-world events and issues, says Shriver-Blake.
+Because their days are filled primarily with parent-child interactions, home-schooled teens may lack independence.

-The social aspect of home school is another challenge, says Shriver-Blake.
+The social aspect of homeschooling is another challenge, says Shriver-Blake.
 “Learning about social norms and expectations, making friends, and practicing social skills are critical for children with Asperger’s,” she says.
-“In some cases, home school decreases the child’s desire to become involved socially because their parents have become their world.”
+“In some cases, homeschooling decreases the child’s desire to become involved socially because their parents have become their world.”

-Despite these difficulties, home school can be beneficial for teens with Asperger’s.
-For parents willing and able to take on the challenge, Shriver-Blake offers the following recommendations:
+Despite these difficulties, homeschooling can be beneficial for teens with Asperger’s and autism.
+For parents willing to take on the challenge, Shriver-Blake offers the following recommendations: